goldin2008/Note/interview_bq_ans.md

 ## Behavior Questions Answer

-### 1 Question: Tell me about a time when you were faced with a problem that had a number of possible solutions.
+### Question 1: Tell me about a time when you were faced with a problem that had a number of possible solutions.
 What was the problem, and how did you determine the course of action?
 What was the outcome of that choice?
 To excel in answering this behavioral question for an AWS Applied Scientist L6 role, you'll want to structure your response using the STAR method (Situation, Task, Action, Result) and emphasize your problem-solving skills, data-driven decision-making, and ability to innovate while aligning with AWS's core values like customer obsession, ownership, and delivering results.

 Here’s how you can structure your response: